Sumbawa's climate stays warm and humid year-round, with mean temperatures between 26°C and 32°C (79°F to 90°F).

 Confirm all routine vaccinations are current (MMR, DTP, Varicella, Polio, flu shot).

-Hep A and B, Typhoid, Tetanus.
-Consider Japanese Encephalitis or Rabies should certain risks apply.
+Hepatitis A and B, Typhoid, Tetanus.
+Consider Je or Rabies in the event that specific risks apply.

 Traveler'traveler's Diarrhea:

 Mosquito-borne illnesses (Dengue, Malaria): A mosquito-borne tropical disease is present year-round.
-Malaria risk is minimal in tourist areas but is present in remote parts.
+Malaria risk is minimal in tourist areas but exists in remote parts.
 Use Insect repellent consistently, wear long sleeves/pants, and sleep under mosquito nets.

 Getting burned And overheating: Stay hydrated, wear Sun protection (Hat, Sunglasses, high SPF sunscreen like EltaMD UV Clear Broad-Spectrum SPF 46), and seek shade during peak sun hours.

-Medical facilities are limited compared to Bali.
-Public hospitals exist in Sumbawa Besar and Bima but may have fundamental facilities.
+Hospitals and clinics are limited compared to Bali.
+Public hospitals exist in Sumbawa Besar and Bima but may have basic facilities.
 For serious emergencies, evacuation to Bali or Singapore may become necessary.
 This highlights the importance of good travel insurance.

 Sumbawa is generally safe, with lower crime rates than more popular destinations.
 Violent crime targeting tourists remains low.
 Petty crime (pickpocketing) can occur in crowded areas.
 Be watchful.